xiaoyang-sde/knowledge-base/docs/software-engineering/c-plus-plus-primer/constructor-operator.md

 };
 ```

-### RValue Reference
+### LValue and RValue

+- The lvalue is an expression that refers to an object or variable that occupies a specific memory location, which can be used as the operand of the address-of operator (`&`) to obtain its memory address, and it can also appear on the left-hand side of an assignment operator (`=`) to assign a new value to the object or variable.
+Functions that return lvalue references, assignment, subscript, dereference, and prefix increment or decrement operators, all yield lvalues.
-The rvalue reference is a reference that must be bound to an rvalue, which is an object that is about to be destroyed, such as literals or temporary objects created when evaluating expressions.
+- The rvalue is an expression that represents a value rather than a memory location, such as literals or temporary objects created when evaluating expressions.
+Functions that return a non-reference type, arithmetic, relational, bitwise, and postfix increment or decrement operators, all yield rvalues.
+Either an lvalue reference to `const` or an rvalue reference could be bound to such expressions.

+### Reference

+- The lvalue reference is a reference that must be bound to an lvalue.
+However, it is possible to bind a const lvalue reference to an rvalue expression.

+- The rvalue reference is a reference that must be bound to an rvalue.
 Therefore, the resource could be moved from an rvalue reference to another object.
 The rvalue reference is obtained by using `&&`.
 The rvalue reference variable is an lvalue.

-- Functions that return lvalue references, assignment, subscript, dereference, and prefix increment or decrement operators, all yield lvalues.
-- Functions that return a non-reference type, arithmetic, relational, bitwise, and postfix increment or decrement operators, all yield rvalues.
-Either an lvalue reference to `const` or an rvalue reference could be bound to such expressions.

 ### `std::move` and `std::forward`